hanwenzhang123/fullstack-note/README.md

 - a function passed into another function as an argument to be executed later after another function has finished executing
 - it is a great way to handle something after something else has been completed.

+#### Currying
+- transform a function of arguments n, to n functions of one or less arguments.
+- we do not change the functionality of a function, we just change the way it is invoked.
+- `const addNumber = (a) => (b) => (c) => a+b+c;`

 #### Function Declaration vs Function Expression in JS
+- Function declarations load before any code is executed
+- Similar to the var statement, function declarations are hoisted to the top of other code.
+- Function expressions load only when the interpreter reaches that line of code.
+- Function expressions aren’t hoisted, which allows them to retain a copy of the local variables from the scope where they were defined.
 ```js
 myF()
 function myF(){